 3 – Tenant’s Expenses

 It’s not uncommon for tenants to pay for their own repairs when landlords fail to act within a reasonable amount of time.
-When tenants have spent their own money to make a property livable, judges may require less money be placed in escrow since tenants will likely be reimbursed for those expenses.
-This is due to the repair and deduct law in Massachusetts, which applies to certain types of emergency repairs.
+When tenants have spent their own money to make a property livable, judges may require less money to be placed in escrow since tenants will likely be reimbursed for those expenses.
+This is due to the repair and deducts law in Massachusetts, which applies to certain types of emergency repairs.
 Learn more about this at the Mass.gov website.

 4 – Tenant’s Counterclaims

 Typically landlord-tenant disputes include claims by both parties.
-Landlords often seek unpaid rents and tenants often dispute the amount of rent due given property condition, existence of building code violations, mishandled security deposits, etc. As judges review motions for rent escrows in Massachusetts, they can weigh a tenant’s specific counterclaims.
+Landlords often seek unpaid rents and tenants often dispute the amount of rent due given property conditions, the existence of building code violations, mishandled security deposits, etc. As judges review motions for rent escrows in Massachusetts, they can weigh a tenant’s specific counterclaims.
 Counterclaims are important since they may reduce the fair market rent that will ultimately be assigned to a property.

 5 – Tenant’s Financial Circumstances